Information and communications technology: Growth in modern society and developing countries

+Limitations

 However, hurdles are still large.
 "Of the 4.3 billion people not yet using the Internet, 90% live in developing countries.
 In the world's 42 Least Connected Countries (LCCs), which are home to 2.5 billion people, access to ICTs remains largely out of reach, particularly for these countries' large rural populations."
 ICT has yet to penetrate the remote areas of some countries, with many developing countries dearth of any type of Internet.
 This also includes the availability of telephone lines, particularly the availability of cellular coverage, and other forms of electronic transmission of data.
 The latest "Measuring the Information Society Report" cautiously stated that the increase in the aforementioned cellular data coverage is ostensible, as "many users have multiple subscriptions, with global growth figures sometimes translating into little real improvement in the level of connectivity of those at the very bottom of the pyramid; an estimated 450 million people worldwide live in places which are still out of reach of mobile cellular service."

 Favourably, the gap between the access to the Internet and mobile coverage has decreased substantially in the last fifteen years, in which "2015 was the deadline for achievements of the UN Millennium Development Goals (MDGs), which global leaders agreed upon in the year 2000, and the new data show ICT progress and highlight remaining gaps."
 ICT continues to take on a new form, with nanotechnology set to usher in a new wave of ICT electronics and gadgets.
 ICT newest editions into the modern electronic world include smartwatches, such as the Apple Watch, smart wristbands such as the Nike+ FuelBand, and smart TVs such as Google TV.
 With desktops soon becoming part of a bygone era, and laptops becoming the preferred method of computing, ICT continues to insinuate and alter itself in the ever-changing globe.

 Information communication technologies play a role in facilitating accelerated pluralism in new social movements today.
 The internet according to Bruce Bimber is "accelerating the process of issue group formation and action" and coined the term accelerated pluralism to explain this new phenomena.
 ICTs are tools for "enabling social movement leaders and empowering dictators" in effect promoting societal change.
-ICTs can be used to garner grassroots support for a cause due to the internet allowing for political discourse and direct interventions with state policy as well as change the way complaints from the populace are handled by governments.
+ICTs can be used to garner grassroots support for a cause, due to the internet allowing for political discourse and direct interventions with state policy.
 Furthermore, ICTs in a household are associated with women rejecting justifications for intimate partner violence.
-According to a study published in 2017, this is likely because “access to ICTs exposes women to different ways of life and different notions about women’s role in society and the household, especially in culturally conservative regions where traditional gender expectations contrast observed alternatives."
+According to a study published in 2017, this is likely because "access to ICTs exposes women to different ways of life and different notions about women's role in society and the household, especially in culturally conservative regions where traditional gender expectations contrast observed alternatives".